Chinthanii/Supply_Chain_Management_System/README.md

 - Implement predictive analytics for demand forecasting and capacity planning.
 - Expand delivery options to include additional transport modes (e.g., sea or air).

----

-## License
-This project is available under the [MIT License](LICENSE).

----

-## Contribution
-Contributions are welcome!
-Please feel free to submit issues or pull requests via the GitHub repository.

-For more details, visit the [GitHub repository](https://github.com/Chinthanii/Supply_Chain_Management_System).